The Thanksgiving Visitor: Reception and critical analysis

 An aunt of Truman Capote's was hurt by the tale because she felt Capote had invented a troubled childhood.
 She said "I just can't believe what Truman has made us out to be and the way he's talked about his childhood.
 We were a very decent, well-off family, and he's made it to be quite another story."

 Adaptation

-The story was adapted for television and filmed in Alabama with Capote and many of his friends and family present as observers.
-The 1967 television production of The Thanksgiving Visitor earned Geraldine Page a second Emmy Award.
+The story was adapted for television and filmed in Pike Road, AL at the historic Marks house with Capote and many of his friends and family present as observers.
+The 1967 television production of "The Thanksgiving Visitor" earned Geraldine Page a second Emmy Award.